ARTICLES

 Should I Use Verbal Cues for Dog Agility?

-Five Ways to Crush It at Your Next Dog Agility Seminar
+5 Ways to Crush It at Your Next Dog Agility Seminar

-Going to a dog agility training seminar?
+Going to a dog agility seminar so you can learn with your dog?
 Check out these five tips to maximize your return on investment!

-Dog Training: The Thomas Edison Approach
+Dog Training Methods: The Thomas Edison Approach

-Approach dog training like the inventor Thomas Edison, and have fun experimenting with new training methods when your dog is stuck.
+Approach training like the inventor Thomas Edison, and have fun experimenting with new dog training methods when your dog is stuck.

 5 Reasons to Teach Your Dog Tricks

-Yes, Sit and Down Are Tricks
+Yes, Sit and Down Are Dog Tricks

-Don’t make these mistakes with your dog agility training!
+Don’t make these mistakes with your agility dog training!

 When setting up for an exercise or at the start line for an agility run, the first thing we need is for the dog to be facing the same direction we are.
 Simplify your life by training a completely solid heel, side, or “between” (between your legs) cue.
 This ends the struggle to position and reposition your dog and lets you spend more time on the exercise and less getting set up.